 API Examples

-The CBORG API server is an LLM proxy server that provides token-authenticated access to provided models.
+The CBORG API server is an proxy server that provides token-authenticated access to provided models.
 The proxy server is OpenAI-compatible, which means that in most cases it can be used as a drop-in replacement for any program that is built to work with OpenAI’s ChatGPT.

-Example Code
+Example Code - Call All Models

 import os